top of page

 Her memoir, The Long Tale of Tears and Smiles, was published by Global Collective Publishers in August 2021.

-She is the author of two poetry chapbooks, A Loaf of Bread (Unsolicited Press, 2019) and the forthcoming Hold Your Breath (Unsolicited Press, 2023).
+She is the author of two poetry chapbooks, A Loaf of Bread (Unsolicited Press, 2019) and Hold Your Breath (Unsolicited Press, 2023).
+Her book of translated poems by Syrian poet Nizar Qabbani, Love and Resistance was published by Fernwood Press in 2025.

-Hold Your Breath is selected by The National Women’s History Museum to be on Exhibit for their Coronavirus Journaling Project.
+Hold Your Breath was selected by The National Women’s History Museum to be on Exhibit for their Coronavirus Journaling Project.

-Her translation of Arabic poetry appeared in The American Journal of Poetry, The Nonconformist, Illuminations, and forthcoming in AGNI
+Her translation of Arabic poetry appeared in The American Journal of Poetry, The Nonconformist, Illuminations, and AGNI.

-Her essays have been published in The Pharos Journal and Pink Panther Magazine.
+Her essays have been published in The Pharos Journal, Pink Panther Magazine and MedPage Today.

 She lives in upstate NY, where she practices hematology and oncology.